 In other words, any government’s horizon is relatively very short-tenured.
 There are multiple considerations like upcoming elections of any sort.
 Sometimes, delivering on proclaimed manifestos of the past creates urgency.
 At times, manifestos cannot be delivered upon and populist alternatives are arranged with immediacy.
-Sometimes, wars had to be waged, financed and won at all costs.
+Sometimes, wars had to be waged, financed, and won at all costs.

-Central Bank, on the other hand, have horizons of decision-making much longer than the government.
+Central Bank, on the other hand, has horizons of decision-making much longer than the government.
 The criticality of managing economic i.e. financial as well as inflationary health depends on the Central Bank.
 This economic health strives on the policies or frameworks created considering medium to long-term vision.

 The central bank manages money creation, credit creation, inflation, forex, and financial stability.
 Many of these involve potential front-loaded benefits to the economy but there is always a possibility of back-loaded costs from financial excess or instability.

-Hence, it is important to weigh the risks in long-term against the rewards in near future and to achieve this, the autonomy of RBI is a must.
+Hence, it is important to weigh the risks in the long-term against the rewards in near future and to achieve this, the autonomy of RBI is a must.